syahshiimi/syahshiimi/README.md

 Syahrul Anuar is an [artist](https://syahrulanuar.org) and a cultural creative technologist.
 He is intersted in OSS, Geopolitics of Software and the layered intersections of art, huamnities and technology.

-He is currently based in Singapore, expanding beyond web-based experimentations and living the spriti of experimental engineering.
+He is currently based in Singapore, expanding beyond web-based experimentations and living the spirit of experimental engineering.

 He is available for freelance consultancy work.